kts9408/fluffy-fortnight/README.md

 4                   -   Failed to Get Hardware Device Context 5                   -   Failed to Allocate Memory
 6                   -   Failed to Read timestamp
+7                   -   Failed to Load Game Dll
+8                   -   Failed to Load Render Function